DeKUT-DSAIL/dsa2021/cameratrap-data-analysis/README.md

 Our data is in the form of images saved in jpg format.
 They are saved in the format YY-MM-DD-H-M-S.
 The animals included in our dataset are Impalas, monkeys, warthogs, bushbucks, waterbucks and zebras.

+# Image Processing and Classification
+The file `Camera-trap-image-processing.ipynb` shows the steps used to classify a sample of the data we collected.